 Our Top Four Takeaways from Chartwell’s PowerUp Conference

-The Mindgrub team had the great experience of attending Chartwell’s annual PowerUp conference earlier this month!
-The PowerUp conference is geared towards providing attendees with the latest insights on outage communications management and features experienced speakers from a multitude of utilities backgrounds and partners.
-This posed as the perfect opportunity for Mindgrub to get the latest information for our utilities and energy clients.
+The Mindgrub team had a great experience attending Chartwell’s annual PowerUp conference!
+PowerUp is geared towards providing attendees with the latest insights on outage communications management and features experienced speakers from a multitude of utilities backgrounds and partners.
+This posed the perfect opportunity for Mindgrub to get the latest information for our utilities and energy clients.

 Today, we want to share the top four trends in enhancing outage communications.